Ultima Underworld: The Stygian Abyss: Reception

+Jim Trunzo reviewed Ultima Underworld: The Stygian Abyss in White Wolf #32 (July/Aug., 1992), rating it a 5 out of 5 and stated that "Ultima Underworld is simply the kind of product that you need to experience to fully understand where Origin has taken fantasy gaming."

 The game was also well received by non-English publications.
 The Swedish Datormagazin considered the game to be "in a class by itself".
 In Germany, Power Play praised its "technical perfection" and "excellent" story, while Play Time lauded its graphical and aural presentation, and awarded it Game of the Month.
 Finland's Pelit stated, "Ultima Underworld is something totally new in the CRPG field.
 The Virtual Fantasy of the Abyss left reviewers speechless."Ultima Underworld was inducted into many hall of fame lists, including those compiled by GameSpy, IGN and Computer Gaming World.
-PC Gamer US ranked the game and its sequel 20th on their 1997 The 50 Best Games Ever list, citing "strong character interaction, thoughtful puzzles, unprecedented control, and genuine roleplaying in ways that have yet to be duplicated".
+PC Gamer US ranked the game and its sequel 20th on their 50 Best Games Ever list from 1997, citing "strong character interaction, thoughtful puzzles, unprecedented control, and genuine roleplaying in ways that have yet to be duplicated".
 In 2004, readers of Retro Gamer voted Ultima Underworld as the 62nd top retro game: the staff called it "easily one of the best entries in the long-running Ultima series."

 In 1998, PC Gamer declared it the 18th-best computer game ever released, and the editors called it "Light-years ahead of their time, and still regarded as some of the best roleplaying games ever created".
+A poll conducted in May 2023 by GQ among a team of video game journalists listed it as the 95th-best video game of all time.